 The Cariboo Chilcotin Coast is home to the world’s largest coastal temperate rainforest – The Great Bear Rainforest – and it’s alive from the ocean floor to the glacier-capped mountaintops.
 Its wildlife thrives in a place that is unphased by the outside world and listens only to the moon, tides, seasons and, most importantly, the salmon migration.
 Autumn touring in the Great Bear Rainforest comes in the form of small cruise expeditions that take visitors through uncharted waters, glacial fjords, remote islands and unnamed estuaries.
 There’s a big reason why we visit this place in the autumn – bear viewing.
 As the salmon make their annual migration from the ocean to the rivers, they bring an abundance of food and energy necessary for wildlife to survive the winter ahead.

 When water chooses its path, its destination is always, eventually, the ocean.
-In BC, all waters end up in the Pacific Ocean but where they came from is a different story.
-The element that has shaped this province over millennia usually starts at glaciers and in the South Chilcotin, a floatplane ride will bring the ancient ice to life.
+In BC, all waters end up in the Pacific Ocean, but where they come from is a different story.
+The element that has shaped this province over millennia usually starts at glaciers, and in the South Chilcotin, a floatplane ride will bring the ancient ice to life.

 On another trip, I discovered this colourful season in a dramatically different part of the region.
 After a scenic five-hour drive from Vancouver, we arrived in the Bridge River Valley – the gateway to the South Chilcotin Mountains.
-Most activities out here – whether it be lakeside overnight ‘glamping’ trips (fully catered comfort tent camping), hiking or biking – involve a horseback trip or floatplane ride.
+Most activities out here – whether it be lakeside overnight ‘glamping’ trips, hiking or biking – involve a horseback trip or floatplane ride.
 Autumn here can arrive early due to the elevation and, as nights cool off, the countless lakes reflect the golden foliage from changing trees lining their shores.
-BC from above offers a different perspective and, any chance I get, I climb into a floatplane and explore.
-This time out, the first stop was the Bridge Glacier where I learned of the existence of freshwater icebergs.
+British Columbia from above offers a different perspective and, any chance I get, I climb into a floatplane and explore.
+This time out, the first stop was the Bridge Glacier, where I learned of the existence of freshwater icebergs.
 After soaring over alpine lakes and mountain peaks, we cut in over the glacier before landing on the lake and cruising next to icebergs larger than a house.
 From beginning to end, the trip took us over valleys painted with golden fall browns and azure-blue lakes in unimaginable natural contrasts that can only exist in these mountains.

-I mentioned at the start of this story how this season transformed my connection with water and nature.
+At the start of this story, I mentioned how this season transformed my connection with water and nature.
 Well, this transformation actually goes deeper.
 I learned more about the season and its cultural importance through an eco-cultural tour with Splitrock Environmental.
-Their guide referred to nature and the planet as ‘Mother Earth’ or the ‘Creator’, and put our recent natural experiences and adventures into perspective as we paid respect and thanked the Creator for what was provided.
-I found my own connection while learning about theirs as we learned about Indigenous environmental stewardship through an interpretive walk into salmon estuaries and then both sampled and purchased locally foraged teas and soaps from the gift shop.
+Their guide referred to nature and the planet as ‘Mother Earth’ or the ‘Creator,’ and put our recent natural experiences and adventures into perspective as we paid respect and thanked the Creator for what was provided.
+I found my connection while learning about theirs as we learned about Indigenous environmental stewardship through an interpretive walk into salmon estuaries, followed by sampling and purchasing locally-foraged teas and soaps from the gift shop.